lenoelj/sass-unused-recursive/README.md

 ## Options

-All options are passed as an object in the first argument

-Lets assume following directory structure:
+All options are passed as an object in the first argument.
+Let's assume following directory structure:

 ```
 ├── theme.scss